jiaxi-wu/MPSR/README.md

-# Multi-scale Positive Sample Refinement for Few-shot Object Detection in PyTorch 1.1.0
+# Multi-scale Positive Sample Refinement for Few-shot Object Detection, ECCV 2020

 Our code is based on  [https://github.com/facebookresearch/maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) and developed with Python 3.6.5 & PyTorch 1.1.0.